lee111may/gh-pages/index.md

-# Welcome to my blog
+# Welcome to my Website

-I'm glad you are here.
-I plan to talk about ...
+My name is Lee and i am currentl studying a bachelor of IT and RMIT university through OUA.